What Is a Bone Density Scan and How to Prepare for DEXA?

 When Should You Get a DEXA Scan?

-How to Prepare for Bone Density Test?
+How to Prepare for Bone Density Tests?

 Preparing for a bone density test, specifically a DEXA scan, is essential to ensure accurate test results throughout.
 This non-invasive procedure measures the mineral density of bones and helps identify conditions like osteoporosis.
 Although the scan is quick and painless, taking a few preparatory steps can enhance its effectiveness.
 Understanding how to prepare can alleviate anxiety and help patients feel more comfortable during the process.
 Here are key guidelines to follow before your DEXA to ensure optimal outcomes and accurate assessments of your bone health.